 Nomination Package Checklist

-□ Nominee section (who you are nominating)□ Nominator section (your contact information)□ Reason for nomination□ Include or attach letters of support or other materials□ Email, fax or deliver the package by the required date announced in the fall of 2017.The Mentor Award is presented at a Club dinner meeting at the Delta Hotel in the late fall of each year
+□ Nominee section (who you are nominating)□ Nominator section (your contact information)□ Reason for nomination□ Include or attach letters of support or other materials□ Email, fax or deliver the package by October 19th, 2018.The Mentor Award is presented at a Club dinner meeting at the Delta Hotel in the late fall of each year

 If you would like to be contacted for an ad in the 2018 edition, send us an e-mail to email@example.com .Or, other ways you can take out an ad for 2018:Fill in the Fillable Contract form online, save it to your computer and then e-mail it to firstname.lastname@example.org .
 A Rotary club member will then contact you.Or..........Download a manual contract form, print it, fill it out and mail it to The Rotary Club of Charlottetown Royalty P.O.
 Box 3340,Charlottetown PE C1A 8M5